 Federal Regulations Guard Against Mechanical Failure in Large Trucks

 The Federal Motor Carrier Safety Administration (FMCSA) regulates the trucking industry and enforces its regulations with fines and the removal of unsafe trucks and drivers from the roads.
 Every trucking company, its officers, drivers, and employees directly concerned with driving, loading, inspecting, or maintaining commercial motor vehicles must comply with the agency’s rules.

 Further, the FMCSA says that “A motor vehicle shall not be operated in such a condition as to likely cause an accident or a breakdown of the vehicle.”

-In other words, trucking companies, their drivers, and other employees, as well as their parts providers, are responsible for maintaining their trucks and trailers in safe condition and for getting unsafe vehicles off of the road.
+In other words, trucking companies, their drivers, and other employees, as well as their parts providers, are responsible for maintaining their trucks and trailers in a safe condition and for getting unsafe vehicles off of the road.
 When a truck accident occurs and mechanical failure is cited as the cause, the regulations serve as the basis for allowing those who have been injured to claim compensation for their losses.

 Common Mechanical Causes of Truck Accidents